Welcome!

 missionaries arrived in Kodiak, Alaska.
 They had traveled 7,300 miles

-in 293 days by foot, horse, boat, and ship from Valaamo Monastery.
+in 293 days by foot, horse, boat, and ship from Valaamo Monastery in Karelia.

 As

-establishment of new parishes to serve immigrant communities
+continuing mission activities and the establishment of new parishes to

 Orthodox Church in America (OCA)

-tradition.
-This is expressed by our diocesan hierarch, Archbishop
+is wonderfully expressed by our diocesan hierarch, Archbishop Benjamin

 here.